 What are security failures?

-Security failures refer to conditions on a rental property that make it easier for crimes to happen — or fail to prevent them.
-These can include:
+Security failures are conditions on a rental property that make it easier for crimes to happen, or that fail to prevent them.
+These can include faulty or missing exterior door locks, broken or unsecured entry gates, poorly lit hallways, stairwells or parking lots, inaccessible emergency exits, and a lack of cameras in high-risk areas.

 Common types of security vulnerabilities

-Beyond the basic failures mentioned above, landlords should also be aware of these additional security risks:
+Beyond the basics, landlords should also watch for these additional risks:

 - Windows without proper locks or security bars on ground floors